-You can print as many feathers as you would like and make one turkey or a flock of them!
+You can print as many feathers as you like and make one turkey or a flock of them!

 How to use the Thankful Turkeys for practicing

 Each time you complete a repetition or an item on your practice checklist, you get a feather!
-At the end of your practice, take the time to write something that you are grateful for on each feather.
+At the end of your practice, take the time to write something you are grateful for on each feather.

 Glue your feathers on to create your Thankful Practicing Turkey!